Professor of Classical Literature

 Before moving to Warwick, Andrew Laird was lecturer in Latin at Newcastle University and Fellow by Examination in Classical Literature at Magdalen College Oxford.
 He has served on the Council of the Roman Society and has held research positions in Princeton, Cincinnati and Wisconsin-Madison in the US.
 He was Visiting Professor (Cátedra Extraordinaria Méndez Plancarte) in the Faculty of Philosophy and Letters at UNAM, the National Autonomous University of Mexico and held a Leverhulme Major Research Fellowship during 2008-11.
 In 2012, he gave a curso de doctorado in the Department of Classical Philology at the University of Salamanca in Spain, and taught in the Department of Classics in Stanford.

-Andrew Laird’s principal areas of research are in Latin poetry and prose narrative, but he also works on Roman literary biography, ancient criticism and ideas of fiction – particularly in relation to modern theory.
+Andrew Laird’s principal areas of research have been in Latin poetry and prose narrative, and he has also worked on Roman literary biography, ancient criticism and ideas of fiction – particularly in relation to modern theory.
 His research on Latin extends to Renaissance Europe and Spanish America: he is translating Petrarch's Africa and much of his recent work highlights connections between Latin writing and indigenous knowledge in colonial Mexico.
 He is a contributor to the Oxford Classical Dictionary, Der neue Pauly and various Cambridge Companion volumes on classical and Renaissance literature.

 Teaching and supervision